 - Gatling Good: Implanted in his chest.

-- Lightning Bruiser: Has standard boss health and damage output, combined with being the fastest enemy in the entire game.
+- Lightning Bruiser: Has standard boss health and damage output, but is the fastest enemy in the entire game.

 Angel of Death

 To end the game, you have to kill This.
 Infernal demon... or angel?... who trapped you in his nightmarish dimension filled with lost souls in order to test your might in combat.

 - True Final Boss: Appears after you defeated Death Knight and took the Spear of Destiny.